Kyrylo-Bakumenko/CS50-TinySearchEngine/querier/README.md

 ## Functionality Note

-The Querier module contains `querier.c` which fulfills all requirment specs as well as testing requirments with `testing.sh`.
+The Querier module contains `querier.c` which fulfills all requirement specs as well as testing requirements with `testing.sh`.

 ## Instructions

-In this lab you'll continue the Tiny Search Engine (TSE) by coding the Querier according to the [Requirements Spec](REQUIREMENTS.md).
+In this lab, you'll continue the Tiny Search Engine (TSE) by coding the Querier according to the [Requirements Spec](REQUIREMENTS.md).

 You will also write the Design Spec and Implementation Spec.